Politics of Ethiopia: Recent history

 The ruling party, EPRDF was declared a winner by the election board in 2000, and then again in 2005 amidst protests and riots that led to the death of many Ethiopians.
 Hundreds of political leaders–some of whom were elected to parliamentary positions– were arrested in connection with these protests.
 The incumbent president in 2013 was Mulatu Teshome who resigned in 2018.

-As of February 2006, hundreds of politicians remained in custody, facing trial in March.
-About 119 people are currently facing trial, including journalists for defamation and opposition party leaders for treason.
 Human rights organisations have raised concerns over the well-being of some of these prisoners.
 However 8,000 prisoners have already been freed.
-Concerns about the implications of these trials for the freedom of the press have also been raised.
-According to the US Department of State 2009 human rights report, there are hundreds of political prisoners in Ethiopia.
-Among them is Birtukan Midekssa, the leader of Unity for Democracy and Justice, the largest opposition party.
-Fundamental freedoms, including freedom of the press, are, in practice, circumscribed.

-On 5 August 2016 protests broke out across the country and dozens of protesters were shot and killed by police over the following days.
+On 5 August 2016, protests broke out across the country and dozens of protesters were shot and killed by police over the following days.
 The protesters demanded an end to human rights abuses, the act of land grabbing by the ruling party members and relatives of the higher officials, the master plan intended to expand Addis Ababa onto surrounding zones of the Oromia region including the farm land of oromo people (special zones of oromia around Addis Ababa), the release of political prisoners, a fairer redistribution of the wealth generated by over a decade of economic growth, and a return of Wolqayt District to the Amhara Region.
 The events were the most violent crackdown against protesters in Sub-Saharan Africa since the Ethiopian regime killed at least 75 people during protests in the Oromia Region in November and December 2015.

 In the wake of significant unrest, the TPLF lost control of the EPDRF, with Prime Minister Hailemariam Desalegn, announcing his resignation as head of the EPDRF in 2018.
 Abiy Ahmed, who had become Prime Minister after winning the EPDRF leadership elections in April 2018 subsequently dissolved the EPDRF.
 He replaced it with the Prosperity Party, a coalition which includes all former members of the EPDRF but notably excluded the TPLF.
 This kickstarted a period of growing tension between the government and the TPLF, which culminated in the Tigray War that began in 2020.